Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

-Cut out smoking and you will increase your immune health.
+Cut out smoking and you can help improve your immune system.

-Excessive consumption of alcohol impairs the immune system and increases your chances of getting sick.
+Excessive consumption of alcohol can impair the immune system and increase your chances of getting sick.

-I'm not saying you can’t drink at all, or need to cut out all alcohol, but I'm saying that the more you drink, the harder it is on your immune system.
+I'm not saying you can’t drink at all, or need to cut out all alcohol, but I'm saying that the more you drink, the harder it can be on your immune system.

 So it's a good thing to keep in mind and drink responsibly.

-Having a healthy gut, with the right balance of healthy bacteria, and a healthy digestive tract is the most crucial aspect to staying healthy.
+Having a healthy gut, with the right balance of healthy bacteria, and a healthy digestive tract is an important aspect to staying healthy.

 A little fun fact that many people don’t know is that the majority of your immune system lives in your gut.
 Your gut wall houses 70- 80% of the cells that make up your immune system.

-Therefore, to increase your immune health, as well as nourish your body ... your gut must be healthy.
+Therefore, to help support your immune health, as well as nourish your body ... gut health is important.

-Probiotics are good bacteria that help you utilize nutrients that boost the detoxification of your colon and support your immune system.
+Probiotics are good bacteria that help you utilize nutrients to help with the detoxification of your colon and support your immune system.

 Consuming enough vegetables on a daily basis is also extremely important to keep your immune system working at its best.

-Eating a variety of vegetables gives your body the phytonutrients and antioxidants that help fight off free-radicals, and give your immune system an extra boost!
+Eating a variety of vegetables helps to give your body the phytonutrients and antioxidants that help regulate free-radicals, and give your immune system extra support!

 If you struggle to eat enough fruits and vegetables or find yourself eating the same types of fruits and veggies over and over again, consider adding a greens supplement to your daily routine.

-It's a great way to make up for what you're missing by not eating enough vegetables, and give your body extra nutrients to help fight off germs and other illness.
+It's a great way to make up for what you're missing by not eating enough vegetables, and give your body extra nutrients to help fight off germs and other illnesses.

-When your digestive tract is operating effectively with the proper balance of good bacteria, your immune system works at its best, and you will be able to better utilize the vitamins and minerals from your food and supplements.
+When your digestive tract is operating effectively with the proper balance of good bacteria, your immune system works better, and you can better utilize the vitamins and minerals from your food and supplements.

 Vitamin C deficiencies are a lot more common than you would think.